textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Site name

 The 'Site name' is the title of your website.
 By default, Textpattern fills this field with "My site", though it can be changed to your preference.
-An example for a travel-centric website might be "Adventures Of A Global Explorer", and a coffee shop might have a website called "Brewster's Java Joint".
+An example for a travel-centric website might be "Around The World In 80 Stays", and a coffee shop might have a website called "Brewster's Java Joint".

 ### Site URL